weavervilles/retromium/.github/ISSUE_TEMPLATE/minor-bug-report.md

 ---
-name: Bug report
+name: Minor bug report
-about: Create a report to fix an issue in the Supermium web browser
+about: Create a report to fix a minor bug in the Supermium web browser (as in one that does not cause it to crash)
 title: ''
-labels: bug
+labels: Minor bug
 assignees: ''

 ---